qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

 Creating a new Shapefile layer
 ------------------------------

-To create a new Shapefile layer, choose :menuselection:`Create Layer -->` |newVectorLayer| :menuselection:`New Shapefile Layer...` from the :menuselection:`Layer` menu.
+To create a new Shapefile layer, choose :menuselection:`Create Layer -->`
+|newVectorLayer| :menuselection:`New Shapefile Layer...` from the
+:menuselection:`Layer` menu or select it from the :guilabel:`Data Source Manager` toolbar.
 The :guilabel:`New Shapefile Layer` dialog will be displayed as shown in figure_create_shapefile_.
 The first step is to provide a path and name for the Shapefile.
 QGIS will automatically add the :file:`.shp` extension to the name you specify